Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: Conclusions

 \section{Conclusions}

 To sum up, we note that OSPOs come in many shapes and colors, and not always with the OSPO label.
-In general terms, they represent a support function, an enabler, and a change agent that drive of culture and organisational change, helping to address the fundamental fears and challenges implied by the openness.
+In general terms, they represent a support function, a policy enabler, and a change agent that drive of culture and organisational change, helping to address the fundamental fears and challenges implied by the openness, for example, in terms of viral licenses, usability, customisation needs, security concerns and lack support.
 The OSPO helps organisations acknowledge and manage these fears and challenges in a grounded and pragmatic way.
 The OSPO helps organisations to weigh the risks and costs against the benefits and potential of going open.
 The OSPO provide organisations with the necessary tools and introducing the best practices to leverage OSS as a tool to achieve their business or policy goals.

 The latter is an important characteristic to highlight as establishing an OSPO without an overarching strategy or plan is of limited use.
 Equally, it is as meaningless to define an OSS strategy or policy without ensuring that there is sufficient knowledge, support, understanding, and infrastructure to implement the strategy or policy.
 In essence, the OSPO can be considered a policy enabler and support action, enabling an PSOs to to reach the different policy goals, be it sovereignty, interoperability or innovation.